michaelkolesidis/camelnotes/README.md

 <p>Camel Notes is a simple note-taking web application in React, that I had the chance to work with and to enhance its functionality while learning React through Scrimba</p>

 <p>Note: The project only compiles in development mode.
-When attempting to compile in production mode, as error caused by one of the dependencies is caused.
+When attempting to compile in production mode, as error is caused by one of the dependencies.
 (Check Issue https://github.com/michaelkolesidis/camelnotes/issues/1 for more info)</p>